pickett7/Vision_Transformer/read.md

     **Evaluation**
     Experimenting with different dataset sizes and cross-validating the models’ performance can help gauge whether the current data is sufficient or if more diversity and volume are needed.

+* Detail the processes you would use to source and label the data in the required quantity for training the detector to operate effectively on real-time CCTV footage.
+  * To gather the data needed for training a detector to effectively analyze real-time CCTV footage, several strategies can be employed, keeping in mind the privacy and security concerns that come with surveillance footage.

+  First, we can leverage readily available open-source datasets that are suitable for CCTV applications.
+It’s important to ensure these datasets comply with privacy regulations and don’t involve any sensitive data that could be exposed during inference.
+Datasets like DCSAAS are ideal, and similar resources can be found on platforms like Kaggle.
+However, it is crucial to restrict data collection to fully open-source datasets to avoid legal and ethical issues.

+  Additionally, if customers can provide footage from real-time scenarios sourced in-house, it would greatly enhance the dataset's relevance and accuracy.
+This real-world data can reflect specific environments and conditions that the detector will encounter.

+  If in-house footage is not available, public video platforms like YouTube can be utilized to source videos relevant to the target actions or behaviours.
+This approach can supplement the dataset with diverse scenarios and activities, ensuring a broader understanding of potential suspicious behaviours.

+  For labeling the dataset, third-party labeling services can be used to streamline the process and reduce the manual effort involved in annotating actions.
+These services can assist in tagging large volumes of data efficiently.
+Additionally, we can employ AI models for initial rough classification of the data, allowing for a faster preliminary labeling phase.
+This approach can significantly reduce the amount of manual annotation required.
+Afterward, we can focus on manually annotating any misclassified samples, making it easier to refine the dataset without starting from scratch.

+### Training and Testing Procedure

+* Outline the training and testing procedure you would use for the model.
+Include information on which metrics would be used to evaluate the model’s performance and explain why these metrics are important for the task.

+  * The first step is to establish a clear training objective.
+Suspicious activity detection encompasses various topics, so it’s essential to specify the exact task the model will be used.
+  If a pre-trained model for the desired task is unavailable, it’s advisable to begin by training the model with publicly available large datasets that are closely aligned with the tasks at hand.
+  In our case, datasets like UCF101 [6] [7], NTURGB-D, and Kinetics [6] [7] can be used to train the model for general human action recognition.
+We can then acquire public datasets with actions more closely related to the specific task, such as UCFCrime [3] [4] or ShanghaiTech [5], which include video data of various abnormal activities like theft, loitering, and abuse.
+  It is always best to obtain real-time CCTV footage from the client, which can be annotated later to create a custom dataset.
+Ensure that the dataset includes a variety of scenes, featuring both normal and abnormal activities, to avoid overfitting the model to a single scenario.[2]
+  Instead of annotating from scratch, we can leverage AI models pre-trained for action recognition to initially annotate the data, then refine the labels for any misclassifications.
+  #### **Data Preprocessing:**
+  -  Extract frames from videos, resize them and normalize pixel values.
+  -  Apply augmentation techniques like random cropping, rotation, horizontal flipping, brightness adjustment, and motion blur to simulate various environmental conditions (e.g., changes in lighting or camera angles).
+  -  In practice, Human Action Recognition (HAR) systems may not always operate at high frame rates due to varying scenarios and camera configurations.
+Additionally, methods with higher latency might struggle to meet real-time constraints when frame rates are high.
+[1]
+  During frame extraction, videos can be downsampled to 30, 15, 6, or 3 frames per second (FPS).
+  #### **Model Selection:**
+  - Split the dataset into training, validation, and test sets (e.g., 70% for training, 15% for validation, and 15% for testing).
+For smaller datasets, training and validation splits can be used, or if a larger dataset is available, an 80/20 train-test split may be appropriate.
+  -	Define a clear training objective: for video-based HAR, this is to minimize the error between the recognized and true action labels.
+  For classification tasks (e.g., suspicious vs. non-suspicious activities), use categorical cross-entropy.
+  -	Use optimizers like Adam or SGD with scheduled learning rate decay to ensure efficient convergence.
+  -	Implement early stopping based on validation performance (e.g., stop training if validation loss doesn’t improve for a set number of epochs).
+  -	Use video clips or sequences of frames (e.g., 16-32 frames per clip) as input.
+Train the model with mini-batch gradient descent to handle larger datasets efficiently.
+  #### **Post-Training:**
+  -	Depending on the deployment platform, export the model in the appropriate format, such as PyTorch or ONNX.
+  -	Further optimize the model using techniques like quantization or pruning.
+  -	Utilize optimization tools such as TensorRT (for NVIDIA hardware) or OpenVINO (for Intel hardware) to accelerate inference.
+  -	Optimize the model for edge devices without sacrificing accuracy.
+  #### **Testing and Evaluation:**
+  Evaluation metrics are critical in suspicious activity recognition, as they provide an objective measure of the model's performance, helping to gauge its reliability and effectiveness for real-world deployment.
+Key metrics such as accuracy, precision, recall, and F1 score are important for evaluating how well the model detects actual threats while minimizing false alarms.
+Additionally, benchmark scores for accuracy and F1 score are useful for comparing models and understanding their expected performance.
+  #### Key Evaluation Metrics:
+  #### Accuracy:
+  **Definition:** The percentage of correctly identified activities (both suspicious and non-suspicious) out of the total activities.
+  **Importance:** While accuracy provides an overall measure of performance, it can be misleading in imbalanced datasets, where normal activities far outnumber suspicious ones.
+  **Example:** In a surveillance system, if 98% of activities are normal and only 2% are suspicious, a model could achieve 98% accuracy simply by classifying everything as normal, which isn’t helpful for detecting real threats.
+  #### Precision:
+  **Definition:** The proportion of true positives (correctly identified suspicious activities) out of all predicted suspicious activities.
+  **Importance:** High precision ensures that most flagged events are genuinely suspicious, reducing false positives, which is crucial for preventing unnecessary interventions.
+  **Example:** In a retail store, a high-precision model would minimize false alarms by not flagging regular shoppers as potential thieves.
+  Precision = True Positives (TP) / (True Positives (TP) + False Positives (FP))
+  •	Recall:
+  o	Definition: Recall (or sensitivity) measures the proportion of actual suspicious activities that the model correctly identifies. o	Importance: High recall ensures the system detects most suspicious activities, minimizing false negatives (missed suspicious activities). o	Example: In a public space, high recall is vital for identifying threats like theft or violence, even at the cost of a few false positives.
+  Recall = True Positives (TP) / (True Positives (TP) + False Negatives (FN))
+  •	F1 Score:
+  o	Definition: The harmonic mean of precision and recall, providing a balanced measure of the model’s performance. o	Importance: Since suspicious activity detection requires balancing precision and recall, the F1 score is crucial for assessing overall performance in real-world scenarios.
+  F1 Score = 2 × (Precision × Recall) / (Precision + Recall)
+  o	Example: A surveillance system with a high F1 score would efficiently detect most threats while minimizing false alerts.
+  Focusing on the F1 score provides a balanced view of the model’s ability to perform well across different types of errors, while precision and recall highlight specific strengths and weaknesses.